 In April 2021, the FCA set out proposals for a more flexible listings regime that would bring the UK closer to the approach being taken by its major financial rivals.
 The ultimate aim was to lure SPACs (special purpose acquisition companies) to the City.

 The FCA recognised that changes needed to be made to the UK Listing Rules if there was to be any chance of creating a market environment here that was conducive to SPACs.
 It published a consultation that detailed its proposed investor protection measures for listed SPACS.
 Its proposals came after recommendations made by Lord Hill following his review of UK listings.

 In his review, Lord Hill said the current Listing Rules presumption that trading in a SPAC’s shares should be suspended when an acquisition is announced was a key deterrent to potential investors.
 Investors in SPACS are unable to sell their shares during the suspension period - which can be lengthy – even if they wanted to.
 They may disagree with the SPAC’s acquisition target but cannot remove themselves from it – and sell their shares in it – because of the suspension period.

 The US and a number of other leading SPAC markets do not require there to be a suspension.
 US SPACs can contain certain protections for investors, such as allowing shareholders to vote for or against an acquisition before it is completed.
-The FCA is proposing removing the Listing Rules presumption that suspension of trading in a SPAC’s shares is necessary when there is an announcement of an acquisition - providing the SPAC complies with certain conditions.
-These conditions include granting SPAC shareholders redemption rights and requiring approval from the SPAC’s public shareholders before the acquisition can go ahead.
-If a SPAC does not comply with these requirements, it will remain subject to the current rules.
+The FCA proposed removing the Listing Rules presumption that suspension of trading in a SPAC’s shares was necessary when there was an announcement of an acquisition - providing the SPAC complied with certain conditions.
+These conditions included granting SPAC shareholders redemption rights and requiring approval from the SPAC’s public shareholders before the acquisition can go ahead.
+If a SPAC did not comply with these requirements, it would remain subject to the current rules.